 What's the Best Value?

-Camping showers can be attached to a shockingly wide variety of prices.
+Camping showers range widely in price.
 While reviewing this range, we found that price doesn't necessarily correspond with performance.
 And though we don't include price into any of our product performance calculations, we recognize that it can make a big difference in what model you ultimately decide to purchase.

-Showers with exceptional value (defined by a stellar balance of price and performance) are the Ivation Portable, Sea to Summit Pocket, and the Advanced Elements Summer.
+Showers with exceptional value (defined by a stellar balance of price and performance) are the Spopal, Sea to Summit Pocket, and the Advanced Elements Summer.
 In some cases, the upgraded experience is worth investing a bit more into your gear.
 The NEMO Helio Pressure Shower offers a seriously upgraded showering experience without paying top dollar, making it a solid value for those who need versatility and a little extra comfort and usability.
-If you're willing to invest in a truly great shower, the Yakima RoadShower costs a bit more but is well worth the investment for serious road trippers and weekend warriors.
+If you're willing to invest in a truly great shower, the Yakima RoadShower costs a bit more, but heats pretty effectively through solar, and is well worth the investment for serious road trippers and weekend warriors.

 Comfort

-To test this category, we asked many people to take a lot of showers and tell us about their experiences.
-We asked questions like how easy it is to shampoo your hair, how efficiently does it get suds off the skin, and does it accomplish the task of truly making you feel clean?
+To test comfort, we asked many people to take a lot of showers and tell us about their experiences.
+We asked questions like how easy it is to rinse, how efficiently it gets suds off the skin, and whether it accomplishes the task of truly making you feel clean.
 We also considered other questions, such as whether it's easy to operate solo, if the water could easily be turned on and off, if the rate of flow could be adjusted, and if a stand or fixture to hold the showerhead is included or needed.
 We used each shower to clean more than just ourselves, as well.
 We scrubbed dishes, rinsed gear, and bathed dogs, testing the usability and versatility of every model.

 Functionality

-This category is all about technical comparisons.
 We measured, weighed, and tested each shower to see how they stack up against each other.
 We evaluated manufacturer claims and specifications to see what these showers were capable of; putting these measurements and tests together gives a better overall picture of the aptitude of each shower.
 We tested the rate of flow, took temperature readings to see how quickly water heating mechanisms worked, and ran batteries down to nothing.
-We measured the length of shower hoses, the width of showerheads, and even their functional width — that is, the diameter of the actual flowing water.
+We measured the length of shower hoses, the width of showerheads, and even their functional width—that is, the diameter of the actual flowing water.
+Finally, we evaluated how much we could customize the experience, favoring showers that offered the most hands-free experience possible or included features that made the unit easier to use and allowed us to adjust the settings to our preferences.

 The Camplux Pro shower is also extremely functional.
 Its pressure depends partly on the pressure of water coming into the unit from your outdoor hose but can also be controlled by a knob on the unit's body.
 As it's heating the water passing through the unit, rather than a tank of stored water, you can adjust the temperature of the water coming out with near-instant results, just like your bathroom shower.